Skip to content

 1. Scope of Services

 What it should say: A detailed list of every service the agency will provide.
-DM management, content strategy, social media marketing, analytics reporting, brand development — whatever they promised during the pitch should be explicitly listed.
+DM management, content strategy, social media marketing, analytics reporting, brand development — whatever was promised during the pitch should be explicitly listed.

 2. Commission Rate and Payment Terms